Schibsted-ADA/gk/README.md

 ## Warnings

 - I only tested this on the mac, should work on other os-s but I have not tested it, I would appreciate feedback on this.
-- Commands may change in the future, this project is still a work in progress.
 ## Contribute
 Thanks a lot for contributing.